blackmad/wedding-website/content/travel-and-accommodation/_index.md

 <br>

 Istanbul is split across two continents by the Bosphorus Strait.
 The European side and the Anatolian (Asian) side.
-The Anatolian side has a reputation for being more liberal and less touristy.
+The Anatolian side has a reputation for being more liberal and less touristy (and is where Yuva grew up).

 <br>